MarkEdmondson1234/googleAuthR/README.md

 ### More info

-See more at `?googleAuth_fetch_generator` once the documentation has caught up.
+See more at `?gar_api_generator` once the documentation has caught up.

 ## Example with goo.gl